LASIK AND PRK

 Even uneventful Lasik performed with the most advanced technology induces higher order aberrations because of flap creation…and the truth is that flap Microwrinkles may be visible after even after a perfect Lasik , in the best experienced hands.

-A sneaky ugly complication called ectasia is a condition where the cornea starts to bulge forwards at a variable time after LASIK, causing irregular astigmatism.
+A sneaky ugly complication called ectasia is a condition where the cornea starts to bulge forwards after LASIK, causing irregular astigmatism.
 The condition is similar to keratoconus.
 Even if all indications are strictly followed, ectasia may occur.
 We do not know the exact pathophysiology and its mechanisms.
 And therefore we cannot fully protect from ectasia.
 The worse is that Pregnancy may trigger late onset of tectasia after LASIK!
 Ectasia may appear also after PRK but at extremely low rates.

 |Lasik is to be chosen only if the kind or amount of the refractive error demands it for the shake of the outcome.
 Lasik should not be chosen for reasons of impression or convenience in the refractive range where both techniques yield the same outcome !|